white-label-development/umbraco-fun/README.md

 NB: ‘Components’ here isn’t a proper ‘Umbraco term’ - some people call them widgets, or cogs or resources, pods, or blocks etc etc, and you start to see how not having a common domain language for things creates confusion…

-## snippets - mostly regarding data access.
+## snippets - mostly regarding data access

 IPublishedContent is the standard model used for all published content.